ezpaarse-project/ezpaarse/doc/essential/report.md

 - [Duplicates](#deduplicating): algorithm used for deduplication
 - [File](#files): list of processed log files
 - [First consultation](#first-consultation-event): content of the first access event

+There is also a special file called `domains.miss.csv`, located at the root of the `/ezpaarse` where unknown domains get stored (deduplicated and sorted).
+This file persists between every processing job.
+See [below](#unknown-domains) for details.

 ## General ##